shinken-solutions/shinken/doc/manpages/markdown/shinken-broker.8.md

 % shinken-broker(8) Shinken User Manuals
 % Arthur Gautier
-% September 14, 2011
+% December 29, 2011

 # NAME

-shinken-broker - Shinken broker command.
+shinken-broker - Shinken broker daemon

 # SYNOPSIS

-shinken-broker  [*options*] ...
+shinken-broker [-dr] [-c *CONFIGFILE*] [--debugfile *DEBUGFILE*]

 # DESCRIPTION

-Shinken receiver daemon.
+Shinken broker daemon.

-Its role is to get data from schedulers (like status) and manage it (like storing it in database).
+The shinken-broker's role is to export and manage data from schedulers (such as status).
 The management itself is done by modules.

-Different modules exists : export into ndo database (MySQL and Oracle backend), export to merlin database (MySQL), service-perfdata export and a couchdb export, or a mix of them (why not?).
+The following management modules are included:
+ * export into an NDO (Nagios Data Out) database (MySQL or Oracle backend)
+ * export to MERLIN (Module for Effortless Redundancy and Loadbalancing In Nagios) database (MySQL backend)
+ * service-perfdata export
+ * export to CouchDB

+Multiple modules can be enabled simultaneously

 # OPTIONS

+\--version
+:   Show version number and exit

 -c *CONFIGFILE*, \--config *CONFIGFILE*
 :   Config file

 -d, \--daemon
-:   Run in daemon mode.
+:   Run in daemon mode

+-r, \--replace
+:   Replace previously running broker

 -h, \--help
-:   Print detailed help screen.
+:   Print detailed help screen

-\--debug *FILE*
-:   Debug File.
+\--debugfile *DEBUGFILE*
+:   Enable debug logging to *DEBUGFILE*